 Get Marijuana Trained: 5 Ways a Cannabis Certification Can Help You

-Cannabis is a $53 billion dollar industry in the United States alone.
+Cannabis is over a $15 billion dollar industry in the United States alone.
 And no, that’s not a typo.

 Marijuana brings in more money than wine (and we know Americans love their wine).